This post may contain affiliate links, view our disclosure policy.

 Fresh Shredded Parmesan Cheese – Buy a wedge of parmesan cheese and shred it yourself for best results.
 I have experimented using the pre-shredded parmesan cheese and it leaves the sauce kind of gritty and not smooth.
 The cheaper, grated parmesan cheese is just too salty and does not produce a smooth sauce.

-MY TIPS FOR MAKING EASY GARLIC PARMESAN PASTA
+MY TIPS FOR MAKING THIS EASY PASTA RECIPE

-– While the pasta is cooking, prepare the creamy white sauce, then when the pasta is done you just combine them together and dinner is ready.
+– While the pasta is cooking prepare the creamy white sauce.
+When the pasta is done you just combine them together and dinner is ready.

 – Use any pasta you want!
-I will say that the larger pasta do much better in this dish.
+I will say that the larger pastas do much better in this dish.
 Like rigatoni pasta, rotini pasta, penne pasta.
-I usually always use rigatoni pasta because my kids love the shape of it and it’s large so it holds all the sauce well.
+I usually always use rigatoni or penne pasta because my kids love the shape of it and it’s large so it holds all the sauce well.
 Rotini is another one we use often.

 – I have made this with all milks.
 Skim milk all the way to half & half milk.
 They all work fine.
-The higher fat percentage milk will thicken up more quickly.
-But that’s about the only difference.
-So use the milk that you prefer or whatever is in the fridge which is what I do.
+The higher the fat percentage is, the faster the sauce will thicken up.
+Which is why I recommend using whole milk.
+So you can use the milk that you prefer or whatever is in the fridge.

 – PLEASE use a parmesan cheese wedge and shred it yourself.
 It makes a huge difference.
 I would not recommend getting the pre-shredded parmesan cheese as it does not melt nicely into the sauce.
 You end up with a gritty sauce that is not smooth.
 A wedge of parmesan cheese is about the same price as the pre-shredded bagged stuff, so buy the wedge.